Sardar Udham: Release

 In June 2019, Shoojit Sircar announced that the film would be released theatrically on the occasion of Gandhi Jayanti (2 October 2020), while also rumoured to be clashing with Satyameva Jayate 2 and Jayeshbhai Jordaar.
-However, in March 2020, the film was later scheduled for release on 30 December 2020, which was also postponed, since the post-production works were affected due to the COVID-19 pandemic lockdown in India.
-Despite the delays, Shoojit decided to release the film in theatres unlike other major Hindi films, which debuted on digital streaming platforms ever since the closure of theatres across the country due to the pandemic.
+However, the film was later rescheduled for release on 30 December 2020, which was also postponed, since post-production was affected by the COVID-19 pandemic.
+Despite the delays, Sircar decided to release the film in theatres, unlike other major Hindi films, which debuted on digital streaming platforms ever since the closure of theatres across the country due to the pandemic.

 In September 2021, the producers headed for a direct-to-digital release, considering that theatres were reopened but only in limited states, and also the government did not allow permission to resume operations of theatres in Maharashtra until 22 October 2021.
 The producers later sold the distribution rights of the film to Amazon Prime Video, which scheduled for a release date of 16 October 2021, coinciding with Dusshera weekend.
-On 27 September 2021, the makers released the teaser of the film, which introduced its theme and premise in a unique way.
+On 27 September 2021, the filmmakers released the teaser of the film, which introduced its theme and premise in a unique way.
 Three days later, on 30 September, the official trailer of the film was launched at an event in Mumbai, with the presence of Vicky Kaushal and Shoojit Sircar, along with the film's crew.
 The trailer received positive response from fans.

 Kaushal shared his working stills of the film prior to the release, and also shared facts about Udham Singh, in his Instagram account.
 On 15 October 2021, a day prior to the release, a special screening of Sardar Udham was conducted to the press, critics and celebrities at a theatre in Mumbai.
 On the night of the same day, Amazon Prime Video released the film earlier ahead of the scheduled release of 16 October, in more than 240 countries and also in Hindi, Punjabi and English languages.